TassianaMilka/Live/Alura+Fiap/[Semana Carreira Tech] IA Hoje:Educação,Aplicações e Mercado de Trabalho/README.md

 2.The use of AI for the market and personal life;

-3. Neural network at the end of the data;
+3.Neural network at the end of the data;

 4.Beware of Fake news that can be discovered or can use AI;